rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 I highly recommend [SSH Mastery](https://mwl.io/nonfiction/tools#ssh) by Michael Lucas.
 It’s available at [SSH Mastery](https://mwlucas.gumroad.com/l/CngLH) or [Amazon](https://www.amazon.com/).

 When I switched to Linux my only experience with SSH was Putty.
+Basically just opening putty, putting in an ip address and connecting.
+I knew  that Putty had a separate program, puttygen, to create ssh keys and other functionality but I really just used it to do a simple ssh connection.

 There is so much more to SSH and Michael explains all of it.
-For a network engineer the biggest benefit is that you have an SSH client and server that can be used from the terminal without installing proprietary software.
+For a network engineer the biggest benefit of Ubuntu is that you have an SSH client and server that can be used from the terminal without installing proprietary software.
+It gets updated automatically when Ubuntu is updated.

+As I moved more and more to NetDevOps and started working with Linux servers in the cloud I started to appreciate the benefits of having an ssh client and server integrated with the operating system.

 ## History of SSH